aksnzhy/xlearn_doc/cli_api/index.rst

         9            0.405954                0.00
        10            0.396313                0.00

-By default, xLearn will use the logistic regression (LR) to train the model within 10 epoch.
+By default, xLearn uses the logistic regression (LR) to train the model for 10 epoch.

 We can see that a new file called ``small_train.txt.model`` has been generated in the current directory.
 This file stores the trained model checkpoint, and we can use this model file to make a prediction in